-The next edition of the Summer School will be held in July 2018.
-Applications will be open at the end of 2018.
+The next edition of the Summer School will be held between 16 and 27 July 2018.
+Applications will be open on February 1st until April 15th 2018.

 There are 70 places available.
 TU Delft will contact applicants after careful selection on APRIL 30th.
 If you have any questions, please do not hesitate to write to Summer School TU Delft.